Information on this page

 Once identified, patients are referred to attend a series of group-based sessions, comprising a minimum of 13 sessions spread over at least 9 months.
 Referred participants will set and achieve goals and make positive changes to their lifestyle through weight loss, improved diet and increased levels of physical activity.
 Sessions are delivered predominantly in groups and are ‘face-to-face’.
 There are approximately 15 participants per session.

-The programme was launched at the beginning of May 2017.
 Venues for the course include:

 - Guildford Library